arinp95/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Arindam**.
-I’m a Data Science student on a mission to share knowledge and make working with data enjoyable and engaging!
+I’m a Data Science student on a mission to make working with data enjoyable and engaging!

 Let's connect and drive positive change together!